tc39/notes/meetings/2026-05/may-20.md

 JRL: Yeah.
 Exactly.
 No, I don't believe it's frozen.
 And Michael agreed earlier.
 Yeah.
 Michael says yes.

 USA: Great.
 Let's try that then.
 Thank you.

+### Speaker's Summary of Key Points

+* Status update: We intend to address the problem statement of the proposal by severing the connection from `ModuleEnvironmentRecord` to `GlobalEnvironmentRecord` by replacing `OuterEnv` with what we would like to call `ScopeCeiling`.
+* Open question: is the `OuterEnv` use in the spec a spec fiction?
+* Open question: How would we expose `ScopeCeiling` to be used?
+* Conversation included revisiting motivating use-cases and a mention that the updated version may be more palatable to implementers

+### Conclusion

+* None, just an update

 ## Iterator Join